 Carolyn Ward joined the Memory Disorders Program in 1999.
 She received a Master of Science degree in Public Health from the University of North Carolina in 1983.
 Her career has focused on addressing aging and disability issues.
 Prior to joining the Memory Disorders Program, she led the Membership Unit on Caregiving for the National Council on Aging and conducted research on long term care for the National Association of State Units on Aging (now known as the National Association of States United for Aging and Disabilities).
 Carolyn is the Memory Disorders Program Coordinator where she manages both clinic and study activities.
 Carolyn served on Board of Directors of the Alzheimer's Association, National Capital Area Chapter from 2003-2009.
 She also served on the Board of Directors of the Alzheimer's Association of Greater Washington and was its President from 1993-1995.
 Carolyn was appointed by the Mayor of the District of Columbia to the District of Columbia Alzheimer's Disease Study Commission in 1992, where she was elected Secretary/Parliamentarian.
 In addition she chaired the Commission's Education Subcommittee and co-edited its final report in 1994.

 Kelly Behan joined the Memory Disorders Program in 2005.
 She received her bachelor's degree in Biology and French from the University of Virginia in 2004.
-Kelly is our program's Research Coordinator.
-She assists the MDP clinicians in their clinical practice and provides cognitive testing, visit coordination, and data management for the research trials.
-Kelly trains our research assistants and oversees their activities.
+As Director of Clinical Trials for the Department of Neurology, is the primary liason for Neurology Clinical Trials.
+Kelly trains and oversees clinical research staff, manages MDP finance and operations, assists the MDP clinicians in their clinical practice and provides cognitive testing, visit coordination, and data management for the research trials.

 Wesley Horton joined the Memory Disorders Program in 2014.
-He received his bachelor's degree in Psychology from the University of Mary Washington in 2014.
-Wesley assists the MDP clinicians, administers cognitive testing, coordinates visit schedules, and manages data for research studies.
+He received his bachelors degree in Psychology from the University of Mary Washington in 2014 and a Masters in Clinical and Translational Research from Georgetown University in 2017.
+As Clinical Trial Manager for the MDP, she oversees clinical research operations and PI initiated research.
+He is responsible for administering cognitive tests, assisting our clinicians, coordinating visit schedules, and managing data for research studies.